eric02138/bd/README.md

 ## Data Generation

 First, we will create some users.
 MongoDB has a built-in USER_ROLES collection/table, and that allows very precise control over what users can and cannot do.
-But it's overkill for this demo, so we can just create a "BDUser" collection.
+But it's overkill for this demo, so we can just create a "User" collection.

-    db.bduser.insertMany([
+    db.user.insertMany([
         {username: "Arthur", password: "kingofthewho", robots: ["blackknight", "bridgekeeper", "patsy", ]}, {username: "Lancelot", password: "youreinterribledanger", robots: ["Zoot", "bridgekeeper", "patsy"]}, {username: "Galahad", password: "ericidleindisguise", robots: ["Zoot", "bridgekeeper", "patsy"]},